dutchLuck/ping3/README.md

 network device and waits for the device to reply to each request.
 If the device replies then some information on how long the round- trip-time (RTT) was is printed out.
-If the device doesn't respond then a time-out message is printed instead.
+If the device doesn't respond then a time-out message is printed instead and ping3 exits.

-By default "ping3" provides a (somewhat) cut down version of the capability provided by the standard computer system utility "ping".
+By default "ping3" provides a (very much) cut down version of the capability provided by the standard computer system utility "ping".
+It does not provide any Internet Protocol version 6 (IPv6) capability.
+It currently does not provide any summary statistics or congestion testing or pattern testing or alternate interface specification or multicast functionality.

 The standard ping utility that comes with Apple Mac OSX, such as macOS Ventura, provides the same default ability as the Linux ping utility, but differs considerably for more rarely used modes of operation.
-Linux ping provides a timestamp and record route capability through header options and macOS ping doesn't.
+Linux ping provides a timestamp and record route capability through IPv4 header options and macOS ping doesn't.
 However macOS ping provides a timestamp capability through ICMP timestamp requests.
 This mode requires elevated priveleges via sudo, unless the "-s 0" option is included with the "-M time" option.
 The macOS ping also provides a netmask capability through ICMP netmask requests, but Linux ping has no similar capability.
 Once again the "-M mask" option on macOS ping also should be teamed with a "-s 0" to avoid requiring sudo priveleges to send the request.

 The ping3 utility provides timestamp in the header options on a macOS system and provides ICMP timestamp/mask pings on a Linux system.
+On Linux ping3 requires the use of sudo to work, but it does not require increased privilege via sudo to work on macOS.

 The default output of ping3 on a macOS system is somewhat similar to the ping utility output minus the summary statistics.